Mbellni/Thesis-Project-2025/Progress-journal-3.md

 </p>

 ### Person 2 - My partner
-Secondly, I decided to ask my partner for advice since he is a person outside the art's field and I wanted an honest opinion that cam froma feelings-based point of view instead of aesthetic-based.
-Furthermore, I had to try to keep the project as secret from other people as possible so as to not ruin the potential for experimenting on specific subjects here in France.
+Secondly, I decided to ask my partner for advice since he is a person outside the art field, and I wanted an honest opinion that came from a feelings-based point of view instead of an aesthetic-based one.
+Furthermore, I had to try to keep the project as secret from other people as possible so as not to ruin the potential for experimenting on specific subjects here in France.

-His feedback was: It needs to be more chotic or have some random stuff around.
-Otherwise it feels too modern and not natural enough.
+His feedback was: It needs to be more chaotic or have some random stuff around.
+Otherwise, it feels too modern and not natural enough.

-This was indeed a really useful insight as I ended up gping tp my safe space study and cheeck tthe poijts people had mentioned.
-And it did include things like board games and hot bevaarges.
+This was indeed a really useful insight, as I ended up going to my safe space study and checked the points people had mentioned.
+And it did include things like board games and hot beverages.
 So that is exactly what I did.
-I wipped up a couple of Fab assets and placed them on the table.
-Furthermore, I decide to add a little rubber duck in front of the TV since it added that funny element that just made it look like a relaxed livable space.
+I whipped up a couple of Fab assets and placed them on the table.
+Furthermore, I decided to add a little rubber duck in front of the TV since it added that funny element that just made it look like a relaxed, livable space.

 <p align="center">
   <img src="docs/feedback_03.png" width="500"/>